Terms of Service

 - Fees & Payment.

-10.5 Cancellations and Refunds.
+9.6 Cancellations and Refunds.

 - Cancellations by Service Provider.
-If a Service Provider cancels a Booking prior to or during the service period identified in the Booking, we will refund the fees paid by the Pet Owner for Pet Care Services not provided, as well as any service charge paid to Rover.com.
+If a Service Provider cancels a Booking prior to or during the service period identified in the Booking, we will refund the fees paid by the Pet Owner for Pet Care Services not provided, as well as any service charge paid to Rover.
 Service Provider cancellations are taken seriously.
 If you are a Service Provider, you acknowledge that cancellation by you may result in a review of your account and, if we deem it appropriate, suspension or termination of your access to the Rover.com Service.

-10.6 Payment Holds.
-If you are a Service Provider, we may issue a hold on amounts otherwise payable to you pursuant to Section 10.2 under the circumstances described in our Payment Hold Policy.
+9.7 Payment Holds.
+If you are a Service Provider, Rover reserves the right to issue a hold on amounts otherwise payable to you pursuant to Section 9.3 if there is a reasonable suspicion of fraudulent activity involving your account(s) or for other similarly compelling reason involving protection of Rover, the Rover community or third party rights.
 We may also recommend that third party payment service providers restrict your access to funds in your account under the same circumstances.

 - Background Checks.

-Rover.com may provide Service Providers with access to third party consumer reporting agencies that perform, among other things, criminal records checks, sex offender registry checks, motor vehicle records checks and identification verifications (collectively, “Background Checks”).
+Rover may provide Service Providers with access to third party consumer reporting agencies that perform, among other things, criminal records checks, sex offender registry checks, motor vehicle records checks and identification verifications (collectively, “Background Checks”).
 We do not provide, and are not responsible or liable in any manner for, the Background Checks, and we do not endorse or make any representations or warranties regarding the reliability of such Background Checks or the accuracy, timeliness or completeness of any information in the Background Checks.
 We do not independently verify information in the Background Checks.

 - Copyright Infringement.

-If you believe in good faith that your copyrighted work has been infringed by content posted on the Rover.com Service, please provide our designated copyright agent with a written notice that includes all of the following information:
+If you believe in good faith that your copyrighted work has been infringed by content posted on the Rover Service, please provide our designated copyright agent with a written notice that includes all of the following information:

 - A description of the copyrighted work you believe to have been infringed;